Azure/mlops-v2/QUICKSTART.md

       project_template_github_url=https://github.com/azure/mlops-project-template   #replace with the url for the project template for your organization created in step 2.2

    ```
+   Currently we support classical and cv (computer-vision) pipelines.
+NLP is currently under development, though the CV pipeline can be modified to run NLP models.

    2.7 Execute this script in Git Bash or another terminal.
 This will create a repo for your project which you can use in subsequent steps.
 In case you face any authentication issues, follow this link to authenticate yourself using an ssh key: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

    2.8.
 Next, create an SSO token in github by selecting "Developer settings" in your github account settings.